 First elected to Congress at the age of 27, Chris Smith has earned the reputation of a courageous advocate for the people, the go-to-guy, and a “bulldog” for his tenacity in seeing a cause through.
 He is a trusted leader providing more than 30 years of indefatigable service to the residents of New Jersey’s Fourth Congressional District.

-According to the congressional watchdog organization, GovTrack.us, which monitors lawmaking performance over the past two decades, Congressman Chris Smith is forth out of all 435 members of the House of Representatives in authoring bills that have been successfully enacted into law, a clear indication of Chris Smith’s legislative skill and ability to get things done.
+According to data gathered at congressional watchdog organization GovTrack.us, which monitors lawmaking performance over the past two decades, Congressman Chris Smith is fourth out of all 435 members of the House of Representatives in authoring bills that have been successfully enacted into law, a clear indication of Chris Smith’s legislative skill and ability to get things done.

 In their detailed profiles of Members of Congress, Politics in America 2010, the independent periodical Congressional Quarterly said: “His willingness to regularly devote 12-hour days to his work, one of the House’s most effective constituent-service centers and a reputation untarnished by scandal have kept him popular in a solidly Democratic state.”

 Chris has written laws to enhance veterans’ health care and education, combat human trafficking, help autistic children and others suffering disability, promote human rights here and abroad, create new benefits and support for caregivers of those with Alzheimer’s disease, establish a nationwide cord blood stem cell bank so adult stem cells can be used to cure and treat patients, and more.

 The people of central New Jersey know Chris’ record of legislative accomplishment and constituent service and have responded positively.
 In 2008, even after his district saw a spike of 60,000 newly registered Democratic voters, Chris, a Republican, was re-elected in a landslide with 66% of the vote.